AliceO2Group/Control/coconut/README.md

   create, new, c, n

 Flags:
+  -e, --extra-vars key1=val1,key2=val2   values passed using key=value CSV or JSON syntax, interpreted as strings key1=val1,key2=val2 or `{"key1": "value1", "key2": "value2"}`
-  -h, --help              help for create
-  -w, --workflow string   workflow to be loaded in the new environment
+  -h, --help                             help for create -w, --workflow-template string         workflow to be loaded in the new environment

-# ...
+Global Flags:
+      --config string            optional configuration file for coconut (default $HOME/.config/coconut/settings.yaml) --config_endpoint string   configuration endpoint used by AliECS core as PROTO://HOST:PORT (default "consul://127.0.0.1:8500")
+      --endpoint string          AliECS core endpoint as HOST:PORT (default "127.0.0.1:47102") --nospinner                disable animations in output -v, --verbose                  show verbose output for debug purposes
 ```

 Note that if your `coconut` instance is configured correctly to point to the core's configuration (either Consul
-or file), you can use the low level `dump` subcommand to list the available workflow templates.
+or file), you can use the `coconut template list` command to view the available workflow templates.
+As usual, see
+`coconut help template list` for a detailed explanation of the query syntax.

 ```
-$ coconut config dump /o2/control/workflows
+$ coconut template list
+Available templates in loaded configuration: github.com/AliceO2Group/ControlWorkflows/
+└── [revision] flp-suite-v0.9.0
+    ├── odc-shim
+    ├── readout-qc
+    ├── readout-stfb-qc
+    ├── readout-stfb-stfs-odc
+    ├── readout-stfb-stfs
+    ├── readout-stfb
+    └── readout
 ```

 Let's create an environment by loading the workflow template for the FairMQ 1-n-1 example.
 This will take a few seconds.
 ```
-$ coconut env create -w fairmq-ex-1-n-1
+$ coconut env create -w fairmq-ex-1-n-1@master
 new environment created
 environment id:     8132d249-e1b4-11e8-9f09-a08cfdc880fc
 state:              CONFIGURED